 Immigration and Visa procedure

-All Uganda Visa allow you to travel freely within the country.
-Uganda visas may be obtained at Uganda mission abroad or on arrival at the ports of entry in the country.
+All Visas allow you to travel freely within the country.
+Visas may be obtained at Uganda mission abroad or on arrival at the ports of entry in the country.
 All travelers to the republic of Uganda must have a valid yellow fever immunization card.
-For those who applying the tourist visa and beginning their Safaris in Uganda, you can find information on the visa application process on the consular section of your local Uganda embassy’s website or call us to help you out.
+For those who applying the tourist visa and beginning their safaris, you can find information on the visa application process on the consular section of your local Uganda embassy’s website or call us to help you out.

 How to get to Uganda